 Dallas owner Mark Cuban admitted last week his team had intentions of tanking the rest of the season.
 He was open enough that the NBA dinged him $600,000 for his honesty.
 And on what could have been the final play of Wednesday night's game, one the Thunder eventually won 111-110, the Mavericks did something a team that wants to surrender would find intuitive.
 Down two points with more than 20 seconds remaining, they held for the last shot.

-It’s common basketball theory: when you’re down in the final seconds, maybe don’t take the first available shot, but certainly hunt an open look early in the clock.
-Don't limit opportunity by taking the air out of the ball.
+It’s common basketball theory: when you’re losing in the final seconds, maybe don’t take the first available shot, but certainly hunt an open look early in the clock.
+Don't limit opportunity with too many dribbles.

 Instead, Mavericks point guard J.J.
-Barea dribbled around the top of the key for 8 seconds before Dallas began running its offense.
-That was when teammate Harrison Barnes set a screen and Barea swung to big man Dwight Powell in the middle seconds later.
+Barea hung around the top of the key for eight seconds before Dallas began running its offense.
+That was when teammate Harrison Barnes set a ball screen and Barea swung to big man Dwight Powell in the middle seconds later.
 He received the ball back on a dribble hand-off.

 He flung the rock around the perimeter.
 Dallas wing Wes Matthews fumbled it.

 More clock ran.
-He missed a shot.
-Powell missed a putback.
+Matthews missed a shot.
+Powell clanked a putback.
 Most predictably of all, he hit another putback at the buzzer, sending the game to overtime.

 Oklahoma City has 14 of its final 19 games against teams currently above .500.
 It needs wins against the dregs of the NBA however it can find them.
 At 19-42 coming into the evening, the Mavericks fit into that category.
 Make no mistake about it: they wanted to lose.

 It felt like another game when OKC either lost or came as close as possible to losing to a team it shouldn't have.
 It felt like a game that should have been over early, considering the Thunder once held a 15-point lead and watched it turn into a seven-point deficit.